Writing for Children

 Not long after I started baking, I sat down at the computer and began writing a middle grade novel about a 12-year old girl who works in her parents' bakery.
 Any idea where the idea came from?

 I've also written many other picture books.
 After I received Honorable Mention in Susannah Hill's Winter Holiday Contest 2021, I brought the "The Winning Latke Recipe" manuscript to several of my critique groups for their comments and suggestions.
-I love to see how sharing my stories with other authors and getting their input can help the piece become even stronger.
+I love to see how sharing my stories with other authors and getting their input helps a piece be even stronger.